-The Regional Board staff have chosen to deliberately ignore Federal Regulations.
+Once again the public is subject to a bureaucrat "knowing better" and simply choosing to ignore a very clear regulatory requirement.
+The Regional Board staff have chosen to deliberately ignore Federal Regulations placing themselves above the law.
 There are procedures for changing regulations if peer reviewed science indicates the need to do so, none of which have been followed.
-The proposed Permit failure to conduct the reasonable potential analysis and to include Effluent Limitations for hardness dependant metals based on the actual ambient hardness of the surface water is contrary to the cited Federal Regulation and must be amended utilizing the lowest ambient receiving water hardness of 40.5 mg/l.
+The Permit failure to conduct the reasonable potential analysis and to include Effluent Limitations for hardness dependant metals based on the actual ambient hardness of the surface water is contrary to the cited Federal Regulation and must be amended utilizing the lowest ambient receiving water hardness of 40.5 mg/l.

-2. The proposed Permit is based on an incomplete Report of Waste Discharge (RWD) and in accordance with Federal Regulations 40 CFR 122.21(e) and (h) and 124.3 (a)(2) the State's Policy for Implementation of Toxics standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP) and California Water Code Section 13377.
-The permit should not be issued until the discharge is fully characterized and a protective permit can be written.
+B. The Permit is based on an incomplete Report of Waste Discharge (RWD) and in accordance with Federal Regulations 40 CFR 122.21(e) and (h) and 124.3 (a)(2) the State's Policy for Implementation of Toxics standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP) and

+California Water Code Section 13377 the permit should not be issued until the discharge is fully characterized and a protective permit can be written.